Alejogb1/job-board/blog-data/convertto-securestring-key-not-valid-state-powershell.md

 **A Little Bit of Humor**

-Okay I guess if I must crack a joke here you go I once spent 3 days debugging a script only to find out the password was being passed as "password" It was really enlightening I guess I have to thank the guy for making me feel so smart
+ I guess if I must crack a joke here you go I once spent 3 days debugging a script only to find out the password was being passed as "password" It was really enlightening I guess I have to thank the guy for making me feel so smart

 **Conclusion**